Program in Creative Writing

 Students may earn a certificate in creative writing by successfully completing the following requirements:

 (1) Candidates for the certificate normally take two 200-level courses in creative writing by the end of sophomore year and two 300-level courses by the end of junior year, though a portion of this requirement may be waived in unusual circumstances.
-The courses need not be in a single genre; students are encouraged to experiment with kinds of writing new to them.
+The courses need not be in a single genre; students are encouraged to experiment with kinds of writing that are new to them.
 Applicants for a screenwriting thesis must have taken one course in poetry, fiction, or translation; and at least two courses in screenwriting.

-(2) Students may earn a certificate in creative writing by writing a creative senior thesis in one genre (e.g., collections of poems, stories, one feature-length or several short form screenplays, a novel, or literary translations in poetry or fiction) under the direction of program faculty.
+(2) Students may earn a certificate in creative writing by writing a creative senior thesis in one genre (e.g., collections of poems, stories, one feature-length or several short-form screenplays, a novel, or literary translations in poetry or fiction) under the direction of program faculty.

 During the spring term of junior year, candidates for the certificate apply to the Program in Creative Writing for permission to write a creative thesis.
 The application consists of a short form, an extensive portfolio of work in the relevant genre, and a thesis project proposal.
 Successful applicants are assigned specific deadlines and an adviser they meet with throughout senior year.